- The nutrition facts label gives you information about the nutrients contained in that food.

 Do I need to read every Nutrition Facts Label?

-No. You don’t need to keep track of every nutrient you are eating.
-Just looking at food labels even occasionally can help you choose foods that will give your body the nutrition it needs.
-For example, if you don’t drink much milk, you should read Nutrition Facts Labels to help you find foods that are high in calcium or vitamin D. You can also use the Nutrition Facts Label to compare two different foods.
-For example, if you are deciding between two different kinds of breads, looking at the labels for fiber can help you make a healthy choice.
+No. You don’t need to read every nutrition facts label.
+Food labels are meant as a tool to help you choose foods that will give your body the nutrition it needs.
+For example, if you don’t drink much milk, you could read Nutrition Facts Labels to help you find foods that are high in calcium or vitamin D. You can also use the Nutrition Facts Label to compare two different foods.
+For example, if you are deciding between two different kinds of breads, looking at the labels for fiber can help you better understand the nutrient content of each bread.

 The food label lists a 2000-calorie diet.
 Should I be eating 2000 calories?

 Probably not.
 Many adolescents need more than 2000 calories as they grow in height, build bones, build muscles and stay active.
 The 2000-calorie diet is just an estimate and is used to help calculate the Percent (%) Daily Value listed on the food label.

 An Example of a Food Label you might see.